ShaanSinha/Finance-Analysis-Dashboard/Finance-Analysis-Dashboard-main/README.md

 - Created KPIs and measures using DAX
 - Designed interactive visuals in Power BI
 - Analyzed financial trends and spending behavior

+## Conclusion
+This project demonstrates how raw financial data can be transformed into meaningful business insights through effective dashboard design and analytics.
+It highlights practical business analyst skills including KPI reporting, financial analysis, and data storytelling using Power BI.